Florida's Texting While Driving Law: How to Avoid a Ticket

 Hands-Free Driving Exceptions

-The hands-free diving law is only enforced in active school or work zones.
+The hands-free driving law is only enforced in active school or work zones.
 An active work zone is where construction personnel are on the work site or where operating equipment is on the road or adjacent to the work site.

 Motorists are exempt from the hands-free driving law when they are: